Citi Benefits Handbook

 The appeal of an urgent care claim shall be decided as soon as possible, taking into account the medical urgency but no later than 72 hours after receipt of the appeal.

-The appeal of a post-service claim shall be decided within a reasonable period but no later than 60 days (30 days for Anthem) after receipt of the appeal.
+The appeal of a post-service claim shall be decided within a reasonable period but no later than 60 days) after receipt of the appeal.

 The appeal of a decision to reduce or terminate an initially approved course of treatment (see the definition of concurrent care decision under "Claims and Appeals") shall be decided before the proposed reduction or termination takes place.
 The appeal of a denied request to extend a concurrent care decision shall be decided in the appeal time frame for a preservice, urgent care or post-service claim as described above, as appropriate to the request.